Project Activities | Itinerary | Price | Trip Reviews | Prior Trip Reports

 Day 1: Meet in Glasgow, Scotland.

 Welcome to Scotland!
-Our trip begins at 4:00 PM with an orientation where you’ll get acquainted with your trip leaders and fellow volunteers and get an overview of our exciting days ahead.
-Our group meets in a hotel in downtown Glasgow, Scotland, Scotland’s largest city and once home to a booming shipbuilding industry.
-After our orientation, we’ll, walk together to a local restaurant specializing in Scottish cuisine.
+Our trip begins in the late afternoon with an orientation where you’ll get acquainted with your trip leaders and fellow volunteers and get an overview of our exciting days ahead.
+Our group meets in a hotel in downtown Glasgow, Scotland’s largest city and once home to a booming shipbuilding industry.
+After our orientation, we’ll walk together to a local restaurant specializing in Scottish cuisine.
 (Dinner and lodging included)

-Day 2: Travel to Rowardennan and Loch Lomond and the Trossachs National Park, with a few significant stops in between
+Day 2: Travel to either Killin near Ben Lawers National Nature Reserve or to Rowardennan in Loch Lomond and the Trossachs National Park, with some significant stops in between

-After breakfast in the hotel, we’ll be picked up by our driver and enjoy a guided tour of some scenic vistas, significant historic sites, and engineering marvels on our way to the Park.
-We’ll visit the mythical shape-shifting Kelpies, the Falkirk Wheel- a ferris wheel to lift boats between upper and lower canals, and Stirling Castle, one of the more significant sites in Scottish history.
-We’ll also get a chance to meet and greet some sociable hairy coos (iconic Scottish highland cattle.)
+After breakfast in the hotel, we’ll be picked up by our driver and enjoy a guided tour of some scenic vistas, significant historic sites, and engineering marvels on our way to our destination.
+We’ll visit the mythical shape-shifting Kelpies, meet and greet some sociable hairy coos (iconic Scottish highland cattle), see the Falkirk Wheel – a Ferris wheel to lift boats between upper and lower canals – and Stirling Castle, one of the more significant sites in Scottish history.

-A hearty vegetarian dinner will be prepared by your private chefs – the trip leaders – who will welcome sous and guest chef volunteers!
-Following dinner, the National Trust Rangers will discuss our projects for the next few days.
-(All meals and lodging provided).
+A hearty vegetarian dinner will be prepared by your private chefs – the trip leaders – who gladly welcome sous and guest chef volunteers!
+Note that all meals prepared by the trip leaders will be vegetarian.
+Following dinner, the National Trust rangers will discuss our projects for the next few days.
+(All meals and lodging included.)

 IMPORTANT NOTES about the Itinerary: